yunyus/yunyus/README.md

 # Hi there, I'm Yusuf Kesmen! 👋

 Welcome to my GitHub profile!
-I'm a junior student at Bilkent University, deeply passionate about programming, philosophy, and economics.
+I'm a senior CS student at Bilkent University, deeply passionate about programming, philosophy, and economics.
 I am driven and ambitious, always eager to learn and grow in the field of computer science.

 ## About Me
 - **Current Education:** Junior at [Bilkent University](https://www.bilkent.edu.tr/) studying Computer Science